carpentries/instructor-training/episodes/03-expertise.md

 {: .challenge}

 Another language choice that can have very positive effects on learner mindset is to ask "What questions do people have?" rather than
 "Does anyone have any questions?"
-Asking "Does anyone have any questions?" can create the impression that you hope people don't have questions, so that you can continue on with the lesson.
+Asking "Does anyone have any questions?" can create the impression that you hope people do not have questions, so that you can continue on with the lesson.
 By asking what questions people have, you are setting up an expectation that people will, indeed, have questions, and that that is normal and expected.